bonham79/hangulizer/README.md

 - jamotools package: pip install jamotools

 Common Issues:
 - Software assumes that provided forms are romanizations of Hangul graphemes.
 As such, assumes syllable composition to be VALID PHONETIC APPROXIMATIONS OF KOREAN WORDS.
-Usage of English exclusive phonemes (/f/, /v/, /z/) will likely result in runtime error.
+Usage of English exclusive phonemes (/f/, /v/, /z/) will likely result in ERROR token in output text string.
+-Above issue also applies to mophological restrictions in Korean.  (e.g. conversion of "string").
+Will result in runtime error.
+(Future work intends to alleviate this issue.)

 Thanks to:
 -Wiktionary for Korean Lemmas and associated romanizations.